 When necessary, a corrected reference rate will be published

 If new or amended transaction data is reported to the Riksbank after calculation of SWESTR has been completed for publication at 11.00, the Riksbank will make a new calculation.
-In this process, the fixing process above restarts from the beginning.
+In this process, the process above for determination and publishing restarts from the beginning.

 For more information about calculation method, transaction dataset and robustness requirements see Calculation method and transaction dataset for SWESTR.